By Anna Gay on | No Comments

 It's always good to save a copy of your logo design as a PSD file.
 That way, if you want to go back and make changes later, you can easily tweak any layer without starting from scratch.

-Like I said before, this is just one of many ways to create a logo in Photoshop.
+As I mentioned previously, this is just one of many ways to create a logo in Photoshop.
 So have fun, experiment, and always strive to keep your brand in mind when tying all of your design elements together!

 Do you have any questions or comments about How to Create a Logo in Photoshop?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!